 - In step 4, if the H-SMF provides updated ATSSS rules, the V-SMF includes the updated ATSSS rules in the N1 SM container (PDU Session Modification Command).
 When the V-SMF provides N1 SM container and/or N2 SM information, the V-SMF includes access type in the Namf_Communication_N1N2MessageTransfer to provide routing information to the AMF.

+The description of signalling flow for a MA PDU Session Modification when the UE is registered to different PLMNs over 3GPP access and non-3GPP access and the PDU Session Anchor (PSA) is located in the HPLMN, is based on above procedure with the following differences and clarifications:

+- The description of (V-)SMF providing QoS profile to the AN is not applicable and instead the regular procedures for QoS profile provisioning from (V-)SMF to (R)AN applies.